Impaired barrier, inflammation and breakouts can be treated with Hyaluronic acid.

 Did you know there is one ingredient that we consider the superstar of the skincare world?

-It’s well-known as a humectant, but few people are aware of its vast laundry list of skin-enhancing benefits.
+It’s well-known as a humectant, but few people know its vast laundry list of skin-enhancing benefits.

 So what exactly is hyaluronic acid?

-Weirdly hyaluronic acid (or HA for short) isn’t acid at all.
-It is a naturally occurring sugar called Glycosaminoglycan — a class of molecules that can hold onto water efficiently due to their very polar nature, which forms a vital component of connective tissue in your body.
+Weirdly hyaluronic acid (or HA for short) isn’t an acid; it’s a naturally occurring sugar called Glycosaminoglycan — a class of molecules that can hold onto water efficiently due to their very polar nature, which forms a vital component of connective tissue in your body.

 Why does molecular size matter so much?

-This is an important subject when it comes to treating your skin with HA.
+This is an essential subject for treating your skin with HA.

 High molecular weight (HMW) HA

-This is a natural, physiologic ingredient found in human skin and has many benefits; its primary role is to form a protective film within your skin’s keratin (protein) on evaporation and keep your barrier function intact and skin balanced and healthy.
+The primary role of hyaluronic acid is to form a protective film within your skin’s keratin (protein) on evaporation and keep your barrier function intact and skin balanced and healthy.
 We have created a high molecular weight serum that is entirely pure and unadulterated; h20 hyaluronic acid skin shot.

 Low molecular (LMW)-HA